Chain gang: Reintroduction

 Several jurisdictions in the United States have re-introduced prison labor.
 In 1995 Sheriff Joe Arpaio reintroduced chain gangs in Arizona.

-A year after reintroducing the chain gang in 1995, Alabama was forced to again abandon the practice pending a lawsuit from, among other organizations, the Southern Poverty Law Center.
-"They realized that chaining them together was inefficient; that it was unsafe", said attorney J. Richard Cohen of the organization.
-However, as late as 2000, Alabama Prison Commissioner Ron Jones has again proposed reintroducing the chain gang.
+A year after reintroducing the chain gang in 1995, Alabama was forced to again abandon the practice pending a lawsuit from the Southern Poverty Law Center, among other organizations.
+The SPLC's attorney, J. Richard Cohen, said, "They realized that chaining them together was inefficient; that it was unsafe".
+Alabama Prison Commissioner Ron Jones was fired in 1996 for trying to put female prisoners on chain gangs.
+However, as late as 2000, Jones had proposed reintroducing the chain gang.

 In 2011, Tim Hudak, former leader of the Progressive Conservative Party of Ontario in Canada, campaigned on introducing penal labour in the province, referred to by many as chain gangs.
 He lost seats to the provincial Liberals which formed another majority government in the subsequent general election.

 According to their own policies, Britain First (a British far-right political organization) want to re-introduce chain gangs "to provide labour for national public works".
 This is part of their aim to turn prisons from "cosy holiday camps" into "a place of hard labour".

-In 2013, Brevard county Jail reintroduced chain gangs as a deterrent on crime in a pilot project.
-Ex-convict Larry Lawton, critical of this move, said "Chain gangs send a bad message about our county", adding "I don't think people want to come to this county as a tourist or a beach person and see people in chains."
+In 2013, Brevard County Jail in Sharpes, Florida reintroduced chain gangs as a deterrent on crime in a pilot project.
+Ex-convict Larry Lawton, critical of this move, said, "Chain gangs send a bad message about our county", adding "I don't think people want to come to this county as a tourist or a beach person and see people in chains."
 Instead he proposed a better use of law enforcement resources would be to combat drug addiction because he says it is a "contributing factor" to criminal activity.